MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-json.md

 Generates a JSON text string for a table, record, or value.

 ## Description
-The **JSON** function returns the JSON (JavaScript Object Notation) representation of a data structure as a text string, suitable for transmitting across a network or storing.
-The format is described by [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) and [IETF RFC 8259](https://tools.ietf.org/html/rfc8259) and is widely used with JavaScript and other programming languages.
+The **JSON** function returns the JSON (JavaScript Object Notation) representation of a data structure as text, suitable for transmitting across a network or storing.
+The format is described by [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) and [IETF RFC 8259](https://tools.ietf.org/html/rfc8259) and is widely used by JavaScript and other programming languages.

-The data structure can consist of primitive values and records or tables that can be arbitrarily nested.
-The following [canvas data types](data-types.md) are supported:
+The following [canvas data types](data-types.md) are supported with details of their text representation:

 | Data Type | Description | Result example |
 |-----------|-------------|---------|